 We refer to \eqqref(map-f-r) as to the form of the mapping $F$ in coordinates $(w_1,w_2)$.
 This is the mapping of our example.
 Now let us prove the assertions (\sli - (\sliii as they are stated in the Introduction.

 (\sli It is easy to see that it has two points of indeterminacy $p_{\pm} = (0,\pm 1)$ and that it behaves at this points similarly.
 The behavior at $p_-$ was already studied, the behavior at $p_+$ is the same.
-We mean by this that $F$ becomes to be holomorphic on the third blow-up over $p_+$, but is constantly equal to $[0:1:0]$ on $E_1^{+}$ and $E_2^{+}$ the first and second exceptional curves over $p_+$.
 Divisor of poles is $\{w_2=\pm 1\}$ as required.